November 18, 2024

 Left-handedness is a Punishment from God

-You know that in the ancient civilizations of Rome, Greece, China, Egypt, and Mesopotamia right-handedness was prevalent.
+In the ancient civilizations of Rome, Greece, China, Egypt, and Mesopotamia right-handedness was prevalent.
 There is a reason for that too.
 Someone’s right side was considered an honor, also the right hand was used for ceremonies, eating, giving, handing over, etc. The most interesting thing is, that Mesopotamians believed someone was left-handed because of the punishment from God.

 3. Halpern and Coren’s ‘Death Theory’ of Left-Handers